ren3zo/exoix/README.md

 - Privileged Gateway Intents > **PRESENCE INTENT**
 - Privileged Gateway Intents > **SERVER MEMBERS INTENT**

-If you'd like to run Lanyard with `docker-compose`, here's an example:
+If you'd like to run Exoix with `docker-compose`, here's an example:

 ```yml
 version: "3.8"